 “Queen Henrietta Maria was still only a girl, barely five years older than I was.
 The youngest daughter of the King of France, she’d been sent away from her home and family to marry a man she’d never met, who didn’t like her much, and she had the Duke of Buckingham stirring the pot to make sure it stayed that way.”

 The pressure the Queen received from all sides was very well highlighted and it enabled a strong bond between Henrietta and Nat – two similar souls unsure of their destiny.
 As part of the many characters resident at the royal court, Nat made an unfortunate enemy in Charles Crofts, which provides speculation and the weave of fiction with imaginatively ordered fact.
 Close friendships were developed with Jeremiah as an older mentor, and Henry and Arabella, of similar age, which became the central theme of the second half of the novel.
 As feelings and vulnerabilities grew, Nat often wondered what chance a dwarf could have of finding love with a normal beautiful woman.
 Perhaps to see Arabella marry Henry would at least keep them close.
 There are a lot of uncertainties, misunderstandings and close encounters that tantalisingly evade the three friends.

-The uncommitted love story played a little too long for me and the twists that kept relationships colliding with a confusion of true intentions dominated a lot of the story in the second half of the book.
-The rush of events towards the end felt abrupt and cut too short.
-I would recommend reading this book.
+As a personal criticism, the uncommitted love story played a little too long for me and the twists that kept relationships colliding with a confusion of true intentions dominated a lot of the story in the second half of the book.
+This is an aspect that may please many other readers.
+The rush of events towards closure at the end felt a little abrupt and it could have been extended.

 I would recommend reading this book to those that enjoy historical events and something unique brought through from history.
 The flexibility of relationships and freedom to explore the attraction that goes beyond the physical appearance is served very well in this story.
 I would like to thank Simon & Schuster UK and NetGalley for providing me with a free ARC copy in return for an honest review.